PROJECT OVERVIEW

 RESEARCH PLAN OVERVIEW

-The user interview process began with developing a structured research plan.
-This ensured clarity around the discovery phase and outlined seven core components:
+The user interview process began with developing a structured research plan, which entails:

 - Project Background & Problem